 At this point, I don’t care about these two and their antics anymore.

 “She is your teacher, and she deserves respect” the woman replied, raising slightly her voice.
-“Not this attitude your showing now.”
+“Not this attitude you’re showing now.”

-“Luciana, if those kids stay here, I don’t know if I’d want to continue working with that class, although most of them are really good kids and I like working with them.”
+“Luciana, if Sebastian stays here, I don’t know if I’d want to continue working with that class, although most of them are really good kids and I like working with them.”

-“So, you say that they didn’t even show regret in front of their parents” she said, looking at me pensively.
-“And these two have always been disruptive years prior…”
+“So, you say that he didn’t even show regret in front of his mother, even with the recording you have” she said, looking at me pensively.
+“And he has always been disruptive years prior…”

 The anticipation is killing me.